DARK-DEVIL-FRAMEWORK/qb-inventory/README.md

-# victro-inventory with decay system
+# QBCore-inventory with decay system

 - NEW DESIGN
 - CLEAN UI